Life goes on, long after the thrill of living is gone. John Mellencamp

 I did the 7pm to Midnite show.
 (Swan archives)

-At KLAK we had a modern country format, I was playing Blue Crying In The Rain, I Will Always Love You, Don’t It Make My Brown Eye’s Blue, Have You Never Been Mellow, Goodhearted Woman, Rhinestone Cowboy, lots of Elvis of course, and Rocky Mountain High.
+At KLAK, we had a modern country format.
+I was playing Blue Crying In The Rain, I Will Always Love You, Don’t It Make My Brown Eyes Blue, Have You Never Been Mellow, Goodhearted Woman, Rhinestone Cowboy, lots of Elvis, of course, and Rocky Mountain High.

 I had a fan club that was always sending me stuff.
 On air, I became known as Don “Mother” Swan, a moniker that stuck after a Denver Post article (in Chpt.
 33) on my volunteer work for The Mothers March Of Dimes.
 The non-profit that worked to prevent birth defects made me an honorary Mother.